 If the insurance company challenges your car accident injury claim, review their denial letter carefully.
 You may need to appeal the decision or negotiate further.
 If these efforts fail, consult with an attorney who can help you understand your rights and pursue legal action if necessary.

-The Skilled Middlesex Car Accident Lawyers at Wiley Lavender Maknoor, PC Guide Clients Through the Car Accident Claim Legal Process
+The Skilled Middlesex County Car Accident Lawyers at Wiley Lavender Maknoor, PC Guide Clients Through the Car Accident Claim Legal Process

-If you were involved in a car accident in Middlesex County, Monmouth County, Union County, or Somerset County, New Jersey, contact the skilled Middlesex car accident lawyers at Wiley Lavender Maknoor, PC for trusted legal advice.
+If you were involved in a car accident in Middlesex County, Monmouth County, Union County, or Somerset County, New Jersey, contact the skilled Middlesex County car accident lawyers at Wiley Lavender Maknoor, PC for trusted legal advice.
 Call our Metuchen, New Jersey, office at 732-494-6099 or submit our online form for a free consultation.